 Drupal was launched in 2001.
-It is an open source content management framework written in PHP and distributed under General Public License (GNU).
+It is an open source content management framework written in PHP and distributed under the General Public License (GNU).
 It is used in appx.
 2.2 % websites as a back-end framework and out of this Drupal 8 is used in 0.2% of the sites.
 It has a wide number of applications from personal blogging to government and corporate websites.

 Drupal in Wikipedia is well supported and comprises around 1.3 million members who contribute significantly by designing modules and adding to the functionality.
 Drupal is counted among the best CMS platforms.
 It has many advanced features and to program for Drupal you need a basic knowledge of PHP and HTML.

-Drupal pitches as an enterprise web framework and provides developers a sophisticated API.
-In March 2016, Drupal 8 is launched with 200 features and offers the new standards for building incredible digital experience to small enterprise and business.
+Drupal pitches as an enterprise web framework and provides developers with a sophisticated API.
+In March 2016, Drupal 8 is launched with 200 features and offers new standards for building incredible digital experience to small enterprise and business.

 Like any other CMS, Drupal has its own potencies and flaws but lets you optimize it to cater to your needs.
 For ensuring that Drupal runs smoothly, we have discussed here some of the best practices for perfecting the Drupal setup to make certain an excellent performance level.